-- a.
-PASS leaders shall be granted twenty-eight (28) vacation days per year.
-Annual leave days will accumulate at the rate of 2.33 days per month per the employee's effective hire date. - b.
-Use of Annual Leave is encouraged during school breaks (Winter, Mid-Winter, and Spring Breaks) as well as during the month of July.
+- 3. Annual Leave - PASS leaders shall be granted twenty-eight (28) vacation days per year.
+Annual leave days will a. accumulate at the rate of 2.33 days per month per the employee's effective hire date. - Use of Annual Leave is encouraged during school breaks (Winter, Mid-Winter, and Spring Breaks) as b. well as during the month of July.
 Use of leave during other months and times requires permission from the administrator's supervisor. - c.
 Annual leave while school is in session and annual leave in August that conflicts with District-initiated professional development for school leaders is discouraged and will only be approved in extenuating circumstances. - d.
 It is the responsibility of each PASS represented administrator to enter any annual leave used.
-Best practice is that it should be entered within one week of their return to work. - e.
-Annual leave is limited to forty-four (44) days, subject to the following: - i.
-Such Annual Leave shall be liquidated by SPS upon the employee's termination or death, unless the employee has voluntarily utilized some or all of his/her accrued days to reduce his/her contracted work year. - ii.
-Liquidation of the accrued Annual Leave will be at the rate of 1/219th of the employee's annual salary in effect at the time of his/her termination or death. - iii.
-A maximum of thirty (30) days may be liquidated where no more than thirty (30) days were earned in any two (2) consecutive year period, July 1st June 30th. - f.
+Best practice is that it should be entered within one week of their return to work. - Annual leave is limited to forty-four (44) days, subject to the following: e. - Such Annual Leave shall be liquidated by SPS upon the employee's termination or death, unless i. the employee has voluntarily utilized some or all of his/her accrued days to reduce his/her contracted work year. - Liquidation of the accrued Annual Leave will be at the rate of 1/219th of the employee's annual ii. salary in effect at the time of his/her termination or death. - A maximum of thirty (30) days may be liquidated where no more than thirty (30) days were iii. earned in any two (2) consecutive year period, July 1st - June 30th. - f.
 Annual Leave accumulates on any day an administrator is regularly paid under contract obligation: work day, Sick Leave day, Annual Leave day, or other day for which the administrator is paid.
-Annual Leave will not accumulate while an administrator is on non-paid leave. - g.
-Annual leave balances for each administrator will be examined each year on August 31st.
-Annual leave in excess of thirty (30) days accumulation will be lost.
+Annual Leave will not accumulate while an administrator is on non-paid leave. - Annual leave balances for each administrator will be examined each year on August 31st.
+Annual leave g. in excess of thirty (30) days accumulation will be lost.
 Upon approval by the supervisor, an exception to the thirty (30) day maximum accrual limitation may be permitted. - h.
 When an administrator terminates employment or retires, the current balance of Annual Leave will be paid at the rate of 1/219th of the current salary for each day of accumulated leave to a maximum of thirty (30) days.
 The 30 Annual Leave days are available for cash out under this section by an employee or his/her estate.
 For TRS 1 employees, the 30 Annual Leave days available for cash out under this section by an employee or his/her estate shall be reduced by the Annual leave days cashed out in the prior two (2) years under Article II, Section E.4.
-Any balance of over thirty (30) days may be applied to scheduled annual leave prior to termination.

-4. Annual Leave Cash Out
+Any balance of over thirty (30) days may be applied to scheduled annual leave prior to termination. - 4.
+Annual Leave Cash Out cash out under this section will be at the rate of $1/219^{\text{th}}$ of the current salary.

 Each PASS member who has taken at least ten (10) days of Annual Leave is entitled to cash out up to ten (10) days of Annual Leave of his/her remaining leave balance at the end of the same school year.
-Annual Leave cash out under this section will be at the rate of 1/219th of the current salary.
+Annual Leave